 To summarize, social media is where people's attention is these days.
 Different brands will have different success on different channels ranging from Facebook and SnapChat to LinkedIn and YouTube.
 You need to determine where your audience is and what messaging would work best for those channels.
 You then use paid spends to get your content in front of the correct folks, driving them to relevant content on your website.
 This content can take the form of blog posts, articles, case studies – anything that provides more detail and insights into your expertise.
 At the end of this content should be a call-to-action where you ask for some information.
 This can be as simple as asking them to sign-up to your newsletter for more helpful tips - to pushing a free consultation or even a product/solution that you've now shown the value of.
 Once the campaign is complete you measure the audience numbers at each stage to determine drop-off rates and what type of cost-per-click and average cost per lead you're getting, so you can continue to optimize those efforts.

+The Interactive Dept. has helped many businesses unlock the potential of social media.
+We’re recognized as a top social media marketing company on DesignRush.
 If you're curious how your organization can improve its B2B Social Media marketing efforts, The Interactive Dept. offers a social media marketing audit in which we review your existing efforts, identify potential opportunities and craft a 90-day action plan to optimize your brand's social media marketing strategy.
 If you're not ready for the audit, make sure to follow us on Facebook and YouTube, as we're always posting more helpful tips and strategies for you DIY marketers.